An academic degree is usually needed to advance as a counselor

 - Continuing Education is required for licensure renewal, and may count toward initial licensure as well.

 You may be able to have coursework for an academic degree also satisfy other requirements.
 When choosing a course or program make sure that it is “recognized” or "approved" by the state for the purpose of licensure.
 If a course is an AAEP (Approved Addiction Education Provider) through the Bureau of Substance Addiction Services, or if it is NAADAC-approved, it will count toward Massachusetts licensure.
-To check, contact the MA DPH Bureau of Substance Addiction Services' Licensing Unit at Ian.Bain@state.ma.us (preferred), or by phone 617-624-5165.
+To check, contact the MA DPH Bureau of Substance Addiction Services' Licensing Unit using this contact form for Ian Bain (preferred), or by phone 617-624-5165.

 "Recognized Entities” for licensure are usually: